 Details of all Law changes (in Law order)

-The following are the main changes to the Laws of the Game which are not related to English/phraseology.
-For each change the old wording (where appropriate) and the new/changed/additional wording are given followed by an explanation for the change.
+The following lists all changes to the Laws of the Game since edition 2017/18.
+For each change the old wording (where appropriate) and the new/changed/ additional wording are given followed by an explanation for the change.